-This project demonstrates landscape architecture’s extraordinary power to go beyond the pictorial – to unite the ecological, sensory, and spatial characteristics of a site and create a lasting place of integrity and meaning.
-In this Sonoran desert setting, the site was transformed into one of conservation and discovery, and integrally reconnected to its local and regional context.
+This project demonstrates landscape architecture's power to unite the ecological sensory characteristics of a site and create a place of integrity and meaning.
+In this Sonoran desert setting, the site was converted from water thirsty landscape into one that is authentic to our climate and integrally reconnected to its local and regional context.

-Each of the collection of garden galleries emanates a distinct landscape essence ranging from the wild and wonderful to the colorful and cooling.
-Each turn on the pathway presents a new focal point, whether coming upon a majestic Candelabra cactus, a worn garden gate framing a gallery of Agaves, the twisted form of an Ironwood, a field of Yuccas or Golden Barrels or the rich texture of rock walls contrasted with sculptural cacti or draping Bougainvillea.
-Individually, the diverse gardens encase a rich interplay of like or complimentary plant species from arid regions around the world; collectively, the gardens provide a year-round show of marvel cascading through the landscape.
+Each of the collection of garden galleries emanates a district landscape essence ranging from the wild and wonderful to the colorful and cool.
+Each turn on the pathway presents a new focal point, whether coming up on a majestic Candelabra cactus, a worn garden gate framing a gallery of agaves, the twisted form of an Ironwood, a field of Yuccas or Golden Barrels or the rich texture of rock walls contrasted with sculptural cacti or draping Bougainvillea.
+Individually, the diverse gardens encase a rich interplay of like or complementary plant species from arid regions around the world; collectively, the gardens provide a year-round show of marvel cascading through the landscape.

 2015 ASLA Arizona Design Award of Excellence, House of Desert Gardens Field Guide